Join the FAAAA

 - Communication.
 Our website is going from strength to strength and now offers a range of news, articles and views on the FAA past and present.
 It will continue to grow over the coming months and years to provide a valuable source of information and advice.‘Slipstream’, our quarterly magazine is now bigger than ever and is offered both as a hardcopy periodical or on line.
 It too contains stories of our heritage as well as information on the current FAA.
 We also send out a regular news sheet to those with email addresses (about once a month) with general items of information, and more frequently if something happens that we feel members might like to know about quickly.

 - Progress.
-Last year we commissioned a new membership management system and introduced a range of common processes across the seven Divisions to bring the Association towards a truly National status.
-That work continues in 2017/18.
+In 2016/17 we commissioned a new membership management system and introduced a range of common processes across the seven Divisions to bring the Association towards a truly National status.
+That work continues in 2018.

 - Preservation.
 Perhaps one of the most important objectives in the FAAA’s Constitution is to help preserve our history.
-In the past twelve months we have:
+In recent months we have:

 - Developed a comprehensive listing of all Cat 4 and 5 RAN incidents/accidents, available to members only on line.